wordofwarning/wordofwarning.org/current/2020-domestic/index.md

 # ABOUT THE SHOW - GENERIC
 artist: "Domestic" # the name of the artist or company
-show: "<br>&nbsp;Afreena Islam · Alex Bradley · Cheryl Martin · Emma Geraghty · Levantes Dance Theatre · Nathan Birkinshaw · hosted by Peader Kirk
+show: "<br>&nbsp;Afreena Islam · Alex Bradley · Cheryl Martin · Emma Geraghty · Levantes Dance Theatre · Nathan Birkinshaw · host: Peader Kirk
 " # the name of the show
 artist_size: 1
 show_size: 3
-header_image: "header_domestic"
+header_image: "header_domestic.jpg"
 season: "Domestic 1|7|2020, 8.30pm"

 # ABOUT THE SHOW - LAYOUT